ericsonga/APCSAReview/_sources/Unit7-ArrayList/topic-input-files.rst

    :autograde: unittest
    :datafile: pokemon.csv

-   This program reads in some of the data from the pokemon file into a List of lines.
+   **PokeImages:** This program reads in some of the data from the pokemon file into a List of lines.
 Complete the main method to print out a random pokemon name and its image using the split method.
    ~~~~
    import java.io.*;
    import java.nio.file.*;